smallblue2/Hako/docs/functional-spec/FS.md

 A simple configuration file is kept on the file system to allow users to customize the appearance of the system.
-For example the user can change colors and font size of different parts of the system.
+For example the user can change colours and font size of different parts of the system.

 **Criticality**

-Medium - While not its function is not depended upon by other systems, it is important for accessibility reasons and to allow users to make their system more to their liking.
+Medium - While its function is not depended upon by other systems, it is important for accessibility reasons to allow users to configure their system more to their liking.

 **Technical Issues**